Thursday May 28:

 We leave Mannheim early and sail through the romantic river valley to the settlement of Boppard, where we will arrive after lunch.
-They have been producing wine here for 2000 years.
-It was started by the Romans and Boppard now has over 70 hectares of vineyards.
-The fortress has a lovely promenade that will lead you to the centre.
+They have been producing wine here for 2000 years and Boppard now has over 70 hectares of vineyards.
+This stronghold has a lovely promenade that will lead you to the centre.

 Boppard – Düsseldorf

 Going with the current we sail on to Düsseldorf.
 Here you can drink a glass of ‘Alt’ at one of the many cafes.
 One of the busiest shopping streets in Düsseldorf is the Schadowstrasse.
-But most famous, due to the architectural character and the exclusive shops of international fashion houses, is the ‘Königsallee’.
+But most famous, due to the architectural character and the exclusive shops of international fashion houses, is the ‘Königsallee’, also called “die Kö”

 Düsseldorf – Arnhem

 The home port of Arnhem is approaching quickly.
 After arriving in Arnhem at 14:00 we have reached the end of this wonderful holiday to Strasbourg.